Skip to content

 Structured logging emits machine-readable JSON.
 Every entry has a timestamp, log level, message, and optional context fields.
 You can filter, search, and aggregate without grep.

-Tina4 provides a Log singleton with four severity levels.
+Tina4 provides a Log singleton with five severity levels.
 Zero configuration required.
 Control verbosity with one environment variable.

 typescript